-Made a Kammersängerin of the Bavarian State Opera in 2007 and awarded the Bavarian Maximilian Order for Science and Art in 2010, Diana Damrau has close links with the Bavarian State Opera.
+Made Kammersängerin of the Bavarian State Opera in 2007 and holder of the Bavarian Maximilian Order for Science and Art in 2010, Diana Damrau has close links with the Bavarian State Opera.
 She also performed various signature roles at the Met, which have been broadcast to cinemas worldwide.
 She was the first singer in Met history to appear as both Pamina and the Queen of the Night in different performances of the same run of Die Zauberflöte.
-Diana Damrau has twice participated in the annual inaugural performance at La Scala.
-She has also appeared in contemporary operas written especially for her, including the main role in Iain Bell’s A Harlot’s Progress at the Theater an der Wien in 2013 and in Lorin Maazel’s 1984 at Covent Garden in 2005.
+Diana Damrau has also twice participated in the annual inaugural performance at La Scala.
+Furthermore, she has appeared in contemporary operas written especially for her, including in the main role in Iain Bell’s A Harlot’s Progress at the Theater an der Wien in 2013 and in Lorin Maazel’s 1984 at Covent Garden in 2005.

 In September 2017 Diana Damrau opened the Royal Concertgebouw Orchestra’s season.
 She also appeared at a gala marking the reopening of the Berlin State Opera with the Staatskapelle Berlin and Daniel Barenboim in Beethoven’s Ninth Symphony.
 In December 2017 she performed in a Christmas concert with the Staatskapelle Dresden and Christian Thielemann, which was broadcast on ZDF, followed by an invitation to appear at the 2018 Dresden Opera Ball.